XyroPhyte/xyrophyte.github.io/README.md

 # Personal Website
 A site I made using HTML, CSS & JavaScript.
-It's still under work so don't mind any dumb stuff you find!
+The design is fine but the text doesn't look fancy enough, I'll work on fixing that soon!